-For the teacher certification concentration requirements, students complete six credit hours from Internship and Student Teaching.
-For traditional certification in special education, at least two credit hours must be SPE internship, and at least two credit hours must be SPE Residency/Student teaching for one certification.
-ELL 515 is substitutable with department approval.
+For the teacher certification concentration requirements, students complete six credit hours of professional experiences.
+For traditional certification in special education, at least two credit hours must be SPE internship, prior to students applying for student teaching.
+The other two credits can be another internship, another student teaching experience, or apprentice teaching if the student is hired as the teacher of record in an approved placement.

-47 credit hours including the required applied project course (SPE 593) - Mild-Moderate Traditional Certification Pathway - Dual Elementary Education
+40 credit hours including the required applied project course (SPE 593) - Mild-Moderate Traditional Certification Pathway - Dual Elementary Education